-4. Hit Up Your Local Arcade or Barcade
+4. Hit Up a Local Arcade or Barcade

 More and more arcades are integrating virtual reality into their locations, and the ones near you might have something for you to play as well.
 It won’t be free, as arcades are generally aiming to make money, but it’ll certainly be a lot cheaper than buying a headset for yourself.

 5. Find a Virtual Reality Arena